Do Go On - 350 - Arctic Badass Peter Freuchen

 That's a lot of work.

-a couple of bonus episodes
+And we've also done a couple of bonus episodes using his quizzes.

-you're a great trivia writer.
+Thomas, you're a great trivia writer.

-all good things must come to an end.
+But understandably, you know, all good things must come to the end.

-Hey, feel free to make a comeback
+Hey, feel free to make a comeback whenever you like.

 Anytime.

-Thomas has given us a brag
+Thomas has given us a brag and he writes,

-with a fact and a question.
+it's a brag connected with a fact and a question.

-business and jess is smart without having to work in that field thank you thomas what is a fact that
+As two of you worked in the trivia business and Jess is smart without having to work in that field.

-it's really hard on the spot you always hear stuff like that and you're like that's incredible i'm
+You always hear stuff like that and you're like, that's incredible.

-always uh appreciate and suggest that they answer that question as well.
-And Thomas has done that writing.
+we always appreciate and suggest that they answer that question.

-For me, it is that there were more people on the moon
+For me, it is that there were more people on the moon than there were episodes where

-than there were episodes where Takeshi got beaten in Takeshi's castle.
+Takeshi got beaten in Takeshi's Castle, 12 to 8.

-You know of Takeshi's castle, right?
+You know of Takeshi's Castle, right?

 I do not.